WeirdFishez/MechaCar_Statistical_Analysis/README.md

  - The **p-value** for the model is 5.35e-11 which is far below the .001 significant code.
 This means that the NULL hypotheses is rejected and

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
- - The **r-squared** value for our linear regression is .7149 which means the model is able to explain 71% of vehicles MPG accurately with the given variables, however the **Residual Standard Error** is 8.774 which means the .
+ - The **r-squared** value for our linear regression is .7149 which means the model is able to explain 71% of vehicles MPG accurately with the given variables, however the **Residual Standard Error** is 8.774 which means that values fall an average of 8.8 units from the regression line, which is a significant variance when the average MPG in the data is 45.12.